 Experienced divers can easily rattle off a list of destinations where they’ve taken to the sea in search of the bluest waters and most exotic schools of fish.

 They’d be wise to spend some time at Four Seasons Resort Nevis.
 There, during a dive in the Caribbean, guests use a handmade lasso to catch elusive spiny lobster.
-Then, back on land, relax with a cocktail in one of the property’s beach cabanas before a feast that includes an interactive cooking demonstration.
+Then, back on land, relax with a cocktail on the pier before a private beach barbecue that includes an interactive cooking demonstration.

 Four Seasons Resort Nevis

-Four Seasons Resort Seychelles at Desroches Island, opening in early 2018, is prime territory for going off the grid.
+Four Seasons Resort Seychelles at Desroches Island is prime territory for going off the grid.
 It’s the only resort on the island, which boasts 14 kilometres (9 miles) of white sand beaches, and each guest suite and villa boasts a private swimming pool and daybed pavilion.

 Guests also have access to bicycles throughout their stay, “meaning each day they have the opportunity to explore a new stretch of the coastline and find their very own beach,” says Debbie Duval, Director of Public Relations and Communications.

-“In addition to the two restaurants on-site, the Resort will also have The Deli, where takeaway picnic baskets can be prepared for each castaway day,” she says.
+“In addition to the two restaurants on-site, the Resort also offers The Deli, where takeaway picnic baskets can be prepared for each castaway day,” she says.
 “Choose from cold cuts, pastries, sandwiches and a selection of desserts – you can even bring along a bottle of wine.”

 What kind of retreat will you take next?